Introduction

 Environmental factors play a pivotal role in the health of trees and their susceptibility to damage.

-1. Climate Change and Temperature Extremes
+- Climate Change and Temperature Extremes

 Temperature fluctuations impact tree growth and stress levels.
-A study found that a 1°C increase in temperature can reduce tree growth by 10% and increase mortality by 20%.
+A study found that a 1°C increase in temperature can reduce tree growth by 10% and increase mortality by 20%. - Water Availability and Quality

 Adequate water is vital for tree health.
-Droughts lead to severe stress and increased mortality, while excessive water promotes fungal growth and root rot.
+Droughts lead to severe stress and increased mortality, while excessive water promotes fungal growth and root rot. - Air Quality and Pollution

 Air pollutants like ozone and particulate matter damage leaves, reduce photosynthesis, and heighten susceptibility to pests and diseases.
-Ozone exposure, for example, can reduce tree growth by up to 50%.
+Ozone exposure, for example, can reduce tree growth by up to 50%. - Soil Conditions and Nutrient Availability

 Soil pH, nutrient levels, and compaction influence tree health.
-Trees in compacted soil exhibit reduced root growth and increased drought susceptibility.
+Trees in compacted soil exhibit reduced root growth and increased drought susceptibility. - Invasive Species and Pests

-Invasive pests, such as the emerald ash borer, outcompete native insects and cause extensive damage, as seen with the millions of ash trees killed in North America.
+Invasive pests, such as the emerald ash borer, outcompete native insects and cause extensive damage, as seen with the millions of ash trees killed in North America. - Urbanization and Human Activities

 Urbanization alters tree health by introducing pollutants, changing microclimates, and disrupting ecosystems.
 Urban trees face increased stress and mortality due to these factors.